-A report from the National Fire Protection Association (NFPA) says that there are more fires in the United States on the Fourth of July than any other day of the year, with fireworks accounting for more than half of those fires.
-In 2009, fireworks caused an estimated 18,000 reported fires; including 1,300 structure fires, 400 vehicle fires, and 16,300 outside and other fires.
+A report from the National Fire Protection Association (NFPA) says that there are more fires in the United States on the Fourth of July than any other day of the year, and more than twice as many on any average day.
+Fireworks account for two out of five of those fires.
+In 2010, fireworks caused an estimated 15,500 reported fires resulting in an estimated 8 civilian deaths, 60 civilian injuries and \$36 million in direct property damage.